MicrosoftDocs/azure-docs/articles/azure-cache-for-redis/cache-best-practices-server-load.md

 ## Avoid long running command

-Because Redis is a single-threaded server-side system, the time needed to run some more time expensive commands may cause some latency or timeouts on client side, as server can be busy dealing with these expensive commands.
+Redis server is a single-threaded system.
+The time needed to run some more time-expensive commands can cause some latency or timeouts on the client side because the server is too busy carrying out the time-expensive commands.
 For more information, see [Troubleshoot Azure Cache for Redis server-side issues](cache-troubleshoot-server.md).

 ## Monitor Server Load

-Add monitoring on Server Load to ensure you get notifications when instances of high server load occur.
-This can help you understand your application constraints well and work proactively to mitigate issues.
-We recommend trying to keep server load under 80% to avoid performance impact.
+Add monitoring on Server load to ensure you get notifications when high server load occurs.
+Monitoring can help you understand your application constraints well.
+Then, you can work proactively to mitigate issues.
+We recommend trying to keep server load under 80% to avoid negative performance effects.

 ## Plan for server maintenance